 On top of that, I didn’t have any guilt spending time on this tutorial, because we had the financial backing from this generous supporter.
 So instead of spending my time producing some ad for a sponsor which produces so many headaches, which does not benefit our community at all, I got to work on what I love, AND that provides free content for our community.

 That got me thinking, if there is 1 person on the planet who is willing to help us in this way, perhaps there are others?
-That’s why we launched this new page with how you can sponsor a video.
+That’s why we launched this page on how you can sponsor a video.

 We provide many options for video formats and lengths you can choose from on the Google form, and you can even propose a specific video topic and technique or art supply.